 Founded by Charles Danner in 1932, Danner Shoe Mfg.
-Company moved to Portland, Oregon in 1936 to supply the booming logging operations.
+The company moved to Portland, Oregon, in 1936 to supply the booming logging operations.
 Charles Danner’s commitment to quality and striving to make the world’s best boot gave his company legendary respect among the hardest workers in the great Northwest.
 They supplied boots to soldiers during WWII and began outfitting hikers in the 1960s.
 Danner was sold to Erik Merk in 1983 then again to Lacrosse Footwear Inc. in 1994.

 Lacrosse is now owned by a Japanese retailer, ABC-Mart, and based out of Shibuya which is a famous fashion center.

 Danner manufactures and still produces many handmade boots that are made in the USA, which also includes a limited line of women’s boots.
 There are three tiers of made in the USA: Made in the USA, Made in the USA with Globally-sourced parts, and Made in the USA – Berry Compliant.